Nsustain/.github/profile/README.md

-is automatically SSL encrypted, but the traffic between Cloudflare and our server needs one extra step to be SSL encrypted -- i.e. download the `Cloudflare-issued SSL certificate` on their settings and install it in our server.
+is automatically SSL encrypted, but the traffic between Cloudflare and our server needs one extra step to be SSL encrypted -- i.e. download the "Cloudflare-issued SSL certificate" on their settings and install it in our server.

 <br>